• Home

 It’s the basic, “primary” deficit that’s causing the jump in interest costs

 The interest takeoff arises from a fundamental problem.
 The underlying source is the “primary” deficit, the structural gap between revenues and outlays that that creates big shortfalls before counting interest expense.
 As the primary deficit grows, the U.S. must borrow the expanding difference, and that’s been the story.
 Adding to the pain: As the principal amount owed has kept expanding, so too has the cost of financing each new billion dollars added to the tab.
-Since 2019, the average rate on U.S. debt has risen substantially, from a super-bargain 2.49% 7 years ago, to 3.35% in FY 2025.
-And it’s only at its current range in the mid-3’s because the U.S. is relying heavily on short-term borrowings to hold down the overall expense, meaning that if the Treasury wants to reduce risk by refinancing that debt with 10 year or even longer duration bonds, the rates it pays to rise well beyond the current numbers, hiking total interest expense even more.
+Since 2019, the average rate on U.S. debt has risen substantially, from a super-bargain 2.49% seven years ago, to 3.35% in FY 2025.
+And it’s only at its current range in the mid-3’s because the U.S. is relying heavily on short-term borrowings to hold down the overall expense, meaning that if the Treasury wants to reduce risk by refinancing that debt with 10-year or even longer-duration bonds, the rates it pays to rise well beyond the current numbers, hiking total interest expense even more.

 As the gulf between what the U.S. spent and collected kept waxing, interest became a bigger and bigger contributor to the deficits that now raise such dread.
 The shortfall between revenues and expenses vaulted from $998 billion in 2019 to $1.8 trillion in FY 2025.
 That’s a leap of $800 billion, or 80%.
 In that span, interest added $577 billion to the federal budget, accounting for roughly 70% of the notorious deficit.
 The CBO projects that under current law, the gap will zoom to $1 trillion in FY 2025, a staggering 6% of GDP, to 117% in 2034.
-The agency forecasts that interest will join Medicare as the top drivers of that 17 point advance.
+The agency forecasts that interest will join Medicare as the top drivers of that 17-point advance.

-It’s important to note that the additional tariffs imposed by the Trump administration, though a significant fund-raiser, haven’t come close to slowing that growing “V” between receipts and spending.
-Interest’s a big part of the story.
+It’s important to note that the additional tariffs imposed by the Trump administration, though a significant fundraiser, haven’t come close to slowing that growing “V” between receipts and spending.
+Interest is a big part of the story.
 In FY 2025, the U.S. raised around $200 billion from import duties and associated revenues, some $125 billion more than the previous fiscal year.
 In the same interval, interest expense grew from $881 billion to $952 billion.
 That extra $71 billion offsets almost 60% of the gains from tariffs.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.